Manufacturers

 -

-Tariff-driven cost inflation, as §232 heavy-vehicle tariffs are now fully embedded in OEM pricing
+Tariff-driven cost inflation, as §232 heavy-vehicle tariffs are fully embedded and now viewed as structural

 -

-ACT notes that cancellation rates remain relatively low, suggesting fleets are holding to limited replacement plans but remain unwilling to add incremental capacity.
-Long-haul tractor demand remains the weakest segment, while vocational demand shows selective resilience tied to utilities and infrastructure—but remains well below prior-cycle peaks.
+Cancellation rates remain relatively contained, suggesting fleets are largely honoring limited replacement commitments rather than retrenching.
+Long-haul tractor demand remains the softest segment, while vocational demand continues to show selective resilience tied to utilities, data centers, and municipal activity—though still well below prior-cycle peaks.

 Prebuy Activity Remains Muted as Regulatory Clarity Improves—but Costs Rise